westpa/westpa_tutorials/tutorial7.4-analysis/README.md

-# Tutorial 7.2: Intermediate WESTPA tutorial (p53 conformational sampling)
+# Tutorial 7.4: Analysis tutorial
-This tutorial is meant to introduce WESTPA users to some more advanced topics regarding simulation setup.
+This tutorial is meant to introduce new users to analyzing Weighted Ensemble (WE) simulations.

 ## Tutorial files